 The final step after writing is editing.
-It is important to self-edit your writing before sending to a professional editor.
-This is to save time and ensure the important work is not hindered by correction of little errors that could be avoided.
+It is important to self-edit your writing before sending it to a professional editor.
+This small step will save you time and ensure your work is not hindered by easily avoidable errors.

-Other times, you might have edited your work well and still got feedback of minute errors you had missed.
+Other times, you might have edited your work well and still got feedback on minute errors you had missed.

 You wonder why you did not see them earlier.
 There are answers to that, but that’s not the focus.

-The focus is on common mistakes you can make in editing and how to avoid them.
+The focus is on common writing mistakes you can make in editing and how to avoid them.